Tooth discoloration: Management

 Discoloration of the front teeth is one of the most common reasons people seek dental care.
 However, many people with teeth of normal shade ask for them to be whitened.
 Management of tooth discoloration depends on the cause.
 Most discoloration is harmless and may or may not be of cosmetic concern to the individual.
 In other cases it may indicate underlying pathology such as pulp necrosis or rarely a systemic disorder.

 Most extrinsic discoloration is readily removed by cleaning the teeth, whether with "whitening" (i.e., abrasive) toothpaste at home, or as treatment carried out by a professional (e.g., scaling and/or polishing).
 To prevent future buildup of extrinsic stains, identification of the cause (e.g., smoking) is required.

 Intrinsic discoloration generally requires one of the many types of tooth bleaching.
 Alternatively the appearance of the tooth can be hidden with dental restorations (e.g., composite fillings, veneers, crowns).

+Teeth Whitening

+Teeth whitening is the process of lightening the color of human teeth.
+Whitening is often desirable when teeth yellow over time for various reasons and can be achieved by altering the internal or external color of the tooth enamel.
+The chemical degradation of chromogens inside or on the surface of the tooth is called bleaching.

+Professional teeth whitening is performed using modern bleaching agents, usually hydrogen peroxide or carbamide peroxide, at concentrations significantly higher than those used in over-the-counter products.
+During the procedure, the dentist applies a protective gel to the gums, then carefully applies the bleaching solution to the teeth.
+Hydrogen peroxide (H2O2) is the active ingredient most commonly used in whitening products and is supplied in the form of hydrogen peroxide or carbamide peroxide.
+Hydrogen peroxide is similar to carbamide peroxide as it is released upon contact of the stable complex with water.
+Upon diffusion into the tooth, hydrogen peroxide acts as an oxidizer, decomposing to form unstable free radicals.
+In the gaps between the inorganic salts in tooth enamel, these unstable free radicals attach to molecules of organic pigments, resulting in the formation of smaller, less pigmented components.
+Reflecting less light, these smaller molecules create the “whitening effect”.
+Peroxy acids are an alternative to hydrogen peroxide and also contribute to breaking down pigment molecules.
+Various stain removal products are available on the market.
+For successful whitening, dentists (dental hygienists or dentists) must correctly diagnose the type, intensity, and location of tooth discoloration.
+The exposure time and concentration of the whitening agent determine the final result of teeth whitening.